teuben/teunix/docs/astronomy-on-ubuntu.md

 ### KERN

-This extremely large well supported [KERN package](https://kernsuite.info/) is available for Ubuntu20.04.
+This extremely large well supported [KERN package](https://kernsuite.info/) is now available for Ubuntu20.04, but not yet for U22.
 There are
 XXX packages in KERN, and mostly useful for radio astronomy.
-Some overlap with the previously mentioned debian astro blend.  *do they conflict or overwrite each other* ???
+Some overlap with the previously mentioned debian astro blend.  *(there is a conflict with casacore-data)*

 Here is the example how you get started in Ubuntu 20.04